abhi3700/eosio_gpkbattles_contracts/FAQs.md

 * If anyone gets to buy the card from gpk website, why should I play the game then?
 	- This is because here a player can win a card at a relatively lesser price as __"game fee"__.

+* Can a player play multiple game_ids/game rounds at same time?
+	- Yes, but for different assets type like simpleassets, atomicassets, etc.